WojciechMatuszewski/programming-notes/aws-stuff.md

 * you can **create snapshots** either **manually**, **using LifeCycle Manager** or through **CloudWatch jobs**.

+- **retention policy DOES NOT carry over when copying.**

 #### LifeCycle Manager for EBS

 - creating snapshots manually is ok but AWS can take care of this task for you.
 With `LifeCycle Manager` you can enable creation of automated backups.
 BUT **YOUR VOLUME HAS TO BE TAGED**

 * this **can be done across different DBS** like SQL or Oracle or other.

+- the **frequency can be UP TO 24hrs**.
+You can pick from the list of available frequencies **but the longest one only 24hrs**.

+* your volumes can have **multiple tags**.
+This means that **all policies specified for given tags will be in effect**.
+That means that you can have a volume where backups are done every 12hrs and every 24hrs.

 #### Termination